TylerCityStation

 CHARTER OAK PARK1 [HP&F, 1874]

-This stop was created for the horse-racing track and adjacent park grounds that opened in 1874.
+This HARTFORD stop was created for the horse-racing track and adjacent park grounds that opened in 1874.
 On opening, the track facilities were said to be second to none in the country, the grandstand reportedly modeled on the one at Saratoga.
 The 60-ft wide New Park Ave. was cited as "a good approach for driving" to be used by those not coming by train to this attraction that was said to be the pride of Hartford, even though it was just outside the city limits.
 Additional rail service was supposedly coming from a new station being established on the NYNH&H near the entrance to the park, likely the OAKWOOD depot.
 Two platforms apparently served as CHARTER OAK PARK1 and trains began stopping here thereafter for fairs and periodic special events.
 The 1893 map [right] clarifies the location of the park between the PARKVILLE and the ELMWOOD stops and the other map shows the streets today.
-[REFS: HDC/07/21/1871/02; HDC/07/30/1874/02; DC/08/17/1874/02; HDC/08/25/1874/02; HDC/06/22/1880/02; HC/02/09/1906/01]
+[REFS: HDC/07/21/1871/02; HDC/07/30/1874/02; MDC/08/17/1874/02; HDC/08/25/1874/02; HDC/06/22/1880/02; HC/02/09/1906/01]

 CHARTER OAK PARK2 [NYNH&H, c1910]

 The station seen in this 1916 photo looks to be similar to CEDAR HILL3 and others built in the early 1900s.
 It could only have stood at the end of the trolley loop along the railroad track but the 1909 map [right] shows no separate railroad station at the red arrow on the NYNH&H parcel and the the 1915 val map [middle] shows none either.
 The flag stop is shown on a 1914TT and it is on the official list of stations in 1928 as well.
 Aside from regular local traffic, Luna Park, which began operations here in the summer of 1906, the race track, and the annual Connecticut State Fair each must have drawn large numbers of rail and trolley customers who, we are left to assume, all used the single station.
-The NYNH&H's adjacent OAKWOOD stop, nowhere to be found on the maps either, probably was eliminated between 1895 and 1898
+The NYNH&H's adjacent OAKWOOD stop, nowhere to be found on the maps either, probably was eliminated between 1895 and 1898 with the takeover of the NY&NE.
+Luna Park reportedly closed in 1918 and the race track shut down in 1940, according to the book Hartford Trolleys [p50].
+The group in the photo is a Pratt and Whitney outing, an eerie foreshadowing of the company's later purchase of the park to move its operations here from downtown Hartford.
+[REFS: HC/01/24/1940/06][rev100212]

 CHASES MILLS [NYNH&H, c1900]

-This apparently was a factory stop in the northwestern fringe of Waterbury in the 1900s.
+This apparently was a factory stop in the extreme northwestern part of Waterbury in the 1900s.
 It appears on a list that the current NRR uses on their excursion tickets but they have been unable to identify the date of the timetable the list was based on.
 This grainy photo shows an old coach parked on a siding and notations in the margins indicate that this is the passenger platform here in the Waterville section of town.
 The NYNH&H used coaches elsewhere for industrial stops, e.g. BELAMOSE, for temporary facilities after fires, e.g. BOLTON1 and DERBY3, and for expanded facilities where needed, e.g. SCOTLAND2.

 CHATHAM [> EAST HAMPTON]